 June 15, 2016

-Seventy years ago, the following 10 adventures — plucked from my Best Teens Adventure list — were first serialized or published in book form.
+Seventy years ago, the following 10 adventures — selected from my Best Forties Adventure list — were first serialized or published in book form.
 They’re my favorite adventures published that year.

 Please let me know if I’ve missed any 1946 adventures that you particularly admire.
 Enjoy!